 The Zoning Board of Appeals may award a special permit to change a nonconforming use in accordance with this Section only if it determines that such change shall not be substantially more detrimental than the existing nonconforming use to the neighborhood.
+When a special Permit is granted pursuant to this subsection 2, no use variance shall be required.
+(Amended May 2019 - ATM, Art.
+30)

-2.1 Permissible Changes.
-The following types of changes to nonconforming uses may be considered by the Zoning Board of Appeals:

-- 1. Change or substantial extension of the use. - 2.
-Change from one nonconforming use to another, less detrimental, nonconforming use.

-2.2 Reversion to Nonconformity.
+- 2.1 Permissible Changes.
+The following types of changes to nonconforming uses may be considered by the Zoning Board of Appeals: - 1.
+Change or substantial extension of the use. - 2.
+Change from one nonconforming use to another, less detrimental, nonconforming use. - 2.2 Reversion to Nonconformity.
 No nonconforming use shall, if changed to a conforming use, revert to a nonconforming use.